google/ExoPlayer/troubleshooting.md

 [How can I fix "Unexpected status line: ICY 200 OK"?]:  #how-can-i-fix-unexpected-status-line-icy-200-ok
 [How can I query whether the stream being played is a live stream?]: #how-can-i-query-whether-the-stream-being-played-is-a-live-stream
 [How do I keep audio playing when my app is backgrounded?]: #how-do-i-keep-audio-playing-when-my-app-is-backgrounded
+[How can I get a decoding extension to load and be used for playback?]: #how-can-i-get-a-decoding-extension-to-load-and-be-used-for-playback

 [Supported formats]: {{ site.baseurl }}/supported-formats.html
 [setMp3ExtractorFlags]: {{ site.exo_sdk }}/extractor/DefaultExtractorsFactory#setMp3ExtractorFlags-int-